Michael Govan

 MG

 Dia had this crazy history.
 Donald Judd, Marfa, Texas.
 James Turrell, Roden Crater.
-These were the anti-museums.
-Giant projects where art was placed into nature or abandoned buildings.
-Dia was the anti-institution; it had and held the artist’s vision first.
-Dia, the word, comes from the Latin, ‘Via.’
-It’s the Greek version of Via meaning way or conduit.
+These were the anti-museums—giant projects where art was placed into nature or abandoned buildings.
+Dia was the anti-institution.
+It held the artist’s vision first.
+The word Dia comes from the Latin via—the Greek version, meaning “way” or “conduit.”
 I thought, cool, maybe this will give me a minute to look at the other side of the culture world before I fully commit to going back to art school.
-I’d worked with a lot of those artists in the Panzo Collection.
-I knew Donald Judd, Dan Flavin, Bruce Nauman, Carl Andre, Joseph Boyce, and Maria Norman.
-They were all, at the time, mostly men.
-But it was that group.
-So I thought, Dia, what the hell?
-I didn’t know that it was going to go out of business.
-It had no money.
-That short tenure became eleven, twelve years because I had to rebuild the institution financially.

 EO